shevabam/FlatWAMP/README.md

 - `$config['wampConfFile']` : path to the WAMP configuration file
 - `$config['dirsToHide']` : folders to be excluded in the case of parsing the `www/` folder
 - `$config['colors']` : list of different colors available for displaying virtual hosts

+## Changelog

+### v1.2 - 5 Sept 2014

+- Upgrade jQuery version to 2.1.1
+- Responsive improved (design and keyboard navigation)
+- Footer is now correctly positioned (always at the bottom)

+### v1.1 - 7 Nov 2013

+- Fix on retrieving Apache and PHP version

+### v1.0 - 7 Nov 2013

+- Initial version